New to ECM? Start with our beginner’s guide to Eight Constitution Medicine.

 Summary

 The Eight Constitutions in Eight Constitution Medicine are not just dietary categories — they are clinical risk maps.
 Each has a characteristic disease vulnerability that reflects the same organ imbalance that defines the constitution itself.
-Hepatonia tends toward essential hypertension and accumulation-driven disease; Pulmotonia toward toxic and neurodegenerative conditions; Colonotonia toward progressive muscular atrophy with specific triggers; Pancreotonia toward diabetes driven by stimulating foods.
+Hepatonia tends toward essential hypertension and accumulation-driven disease; Pulmotonia toward toxic and neurodegenerative conditions; Colonotonia toward progressive muscular atrophy with specific triggers; Pancreotonia toward early-onset diabetes driven by stimulating foods.
+The one firm element is the relative ranking of the organs; the diseases that sit on top of it are probabilities, not sentences.
 Understanding this pattern lets clinicians anticipate risk and intervene before constitutional imbalance becomes constitutional disease — and lets patients understand why the generic advice that works for others sometimes works against them.

 Related reading: